spokestack/spokestack.io/content/blog/maker-models-on-embedded-devices.md

 ## Installing Spokestack

-Spokestack should be installed though `pip`.
+Spokestack should be installed through `pip`.
 We are currently using `v0.0.20` for this tutorial.
-However, newer versions should be backwards compatible.

 ```shell
 pip install spokestack==0.0.20